Timely news, information and advice concentrating on FHA, VA and USDA residential mortgage lending.

 There is the usual Home Loans 101 type advice you read in every single finance blog ever written–don’t be careless with your credit, don’t apply for new credit while you are trying to apply for a home loan, and don’t start house hunting in earnest without home loan preapproval.

-But what about some of the less-obvious mistakes first-time homebuyers make?
+But what about some of the less obvious mistakes first-time homebuyers make?
 The ones you won’t find in some other online home loan blogs or advice centers?

 If you can afford to (hypothetically) pay a lump sum of $5k at the end of the year, that is a very good thing.

 But for those who need more time to come up with that amount, a monthly installment payment on those taxes is the most financially smart thing and may even be (depending on the loan agreement you make with the lender) be required as part of your monthly mortgage payment.
-And having that extra sum to pay monthly is something you should DEFINITELY anticipate.

 Joe Wallace - Staff Writer